-Melita Hunsinger joins the Phoenix Symphony as principal cellist in 2015.
-Previously Melita served as principal cellist for the Fort Wayne Philharmonic, the Arkansas Symphony Orchestra, and the Richmond Symphony Orchestra.
+Melita Hunsinger joined the Phoenix Symphony as principal cellist in 2015.
+Previously Melita served as

-A native of Grand Rapids, Michigan, Melita graduated summa cum laude from St. Olaf College in Northfield, Minnesota with a Bachelor of Arts degree in music.
-She received her Master of Music degree from Rice University in Houston, Texas and is grateful for the inspiration and expertise of her teachers throughout her musical training.
+A native of Grand Rapids, Michigan, Melita graduated summa cum laude from St. Olaf College with a Bachelor of Arts degree in music.
+She received her Master of Music degree from Rice University.
+Melita is indebted to her teachers, including Louis Potter, Jr., Norman Fischer, Paul Katz, and Chris French.

-From 2002 to 2009 Melita held the position of principal cellist of the Arkansas Symphony Orchestra.
-As a member of the Arkansas Symphony’s resident string quartet, she performed over seventy-five chamber recitals in central Arkansas and throughout the state.
-She also appeared as soloist with the orchestra in both 2004 and 2009, performing concertos by Saint-Saëns and Brahms.
+From 2002 to 2009 Melita held the position of principal cellist of the Arkansas Symphony Orchestra, and, as a member of that orchestra’s resident string quartet, she performed over seventy-five chamber recitals throughout the state.
+She also appeared as soloist with the orchestra on two occasions, performing concertos by Saint-Saëns and Brahms.

 Melita and her husband Jeff have two young children, Paul and Clara.